google-research/scenic/README.md

 ## Code structure
 Shared libraries provided by *Scenic*  are split into:

-* `dataset_lib` : Implements IO pipelines for loading and pre-processing data for common Computer Vision tasks and benchmarks.
-All pipelines are designed to be scalable and support multi-host and multi-device setups, taking care dividing data among multiple hosts, incomplete batches, caching, pre-fetching, etc.
+* `dataset_lib`: Implements IO pipelines for loading and pre-processing data for common Computer Vision tasks and benchmarks.
+All pipelines are designed to be scalable and support multi-host and multi-device setups, taking care of dividing data among multiple hosts, incomplete batches, caching, pre-fetching, etc.
-* `model_lib` : Provides (i) several abstract model interfaces (e.g.
+* `model_lib`: Provides (i) several abstract model interfaces (e.g.
   `ClassificationModel` or `SegmentationModel` in `model_lib.base_models`) with task-specific losses and metrics; (ii) neural network layers in `model_lib.layers`, focusing on efficient implementation of attention and transfomer layers; and (iii) accelerator-friedly implementations of bipartite matching algorithms in `model_lib.matchers`.
-* `train_lib` : Provides tools for constructing training loops and implements several example trainers (classification trainer and segmentation trainer).
+* `train_lib`: Provides tools for constructing training loops and implements several example trainers (classification trainer and segmentation trainer).
-* `common_lib` : Utilities that do not belong anywhere else.
+* `common_lib`: Utilities that do not belong anywhere else.

 ### Projects
 Models built on top of *Scenic* exist as separate projects.
-Model-specific code such as configs, layers, losses, networks or training and evaluation loops exist as a seprate project.
+Model-specific code such as configs, layers, losses, network architectures, or training and evaluation loops exist as separate projects.

 Common baselines such as a ResNet or a Visual Transformer (ViT) are implemented in the `projects/baselines` project.
 Forking this directory is a good starting point for new projects.

-There is no one-fits-all recipe for how much code should be re-used by project.
+There is no one-fits-all recipe for how much code should be re-used by projects.
-Project can fall anywhere on the wide spectrum of code re-use: from defining new configs for an existing model to redefining models, training loop, logging, etc.
+Projects can fall anywhere on the wide spectrum of code re-use: from defining new configs for an existing model to redefining models, training loop, logging, etc.

 ## Getting started